wenge130/Wen-OS/README.md

 A personal AI Operating System for **Wen Ge** — Chief AI & Product Officer at [DMPtech.ai](https://dmptech.ai) and Co-founder & CEO of [Easein](https://easein-6053.myshopify.com).

-Built on the AIOS framework by [Nate Herk](https://github.com/nateherkai/AIS-OS).
 Personalized for Wen's specific context, businesses, and workflows.

 ---